-In accordance with the government's announcements the church building, office and community centre are closed at the prsent time.
+In accordance with the government's announcements the church office and community centre are closed at the prsent time.
 The church building is open at specific times for the purpose of individual prayer only.

 We are aware that this is a time when many are concerned and anxious.
 We are praying for all of you, and will be doing all we can to offer support and maintain contact.

 The church office, which we are running remotely, can still be contacted using the details at the bottom of this page.

 If you are experiencing any of the symptoms of Coronavirus (a recent cough or high temperature, regardless of travel history) please follow the self-isolation advice on 111.nhs.uk

 As we continue through the COVID-19 pandemic we are seeking as a church to ensure that we support one another as best we can.
 This will be particularly important as we can not currently gather together.